The "Little Iron Horse" Stands Tall in Black and Gold on a New Royal Canadian Mint Coin | 05.11.19 | finanzen.at

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerUS-Börsen mit leichten Gewinnen -- ATX und DAX schließen stärker -- Asiens Börsen letztlich mit positiven Vorzeichen
+Börse aktuell - Live TickerUS-Börsen nach Rekorden mit leichten Gewinnen -- ATX und DAX schließen stärker -- Asiens Börsen letztlich mit positiven Vorzeichen

 Der heimische Aktienmarkt präsentierte sich am Dienstag freundlich.
 Der deutsche Leitindex konnte ebenfalls hinzugewinnen.
-Die Rekordjagd an der Wall Street geht weiter.
+Die Rekordjagd an der Wall Street ging gebremst weiter.
 An den Märkten in Fernost wurden am Dienstag Gewinne verzeichnet.